BZIvanov/Learning-SQL-and-Git/Git/Git.md

 - **git show myTag** - will display information about the tag
 - **git tag --delete myTag** - will delete the specified tag
 - **git diff someTagName anotherTagName** - will display differences between 2 tagged commits
+- **git tag -a v-1.0 a8f76r -m "Some message"** - will tag specific commit by id.
+This is in case we dont want to tag just the last commit
+- **git push origin master --tags** - will push to the remote repository all of our tags

+- **git fetch origin master** - it will update the references between remote and local repository

 ### Tips
 - HEAD - points to the last commit on the current branch